Suv4o/personal-blog-2023/content/2023/10/23/grouping-images-by-colours-exploring-colour-based-image-clustering.md

 To accomplish this task, we need a comprehensive list of colours that covers the entire spectrum.
 To obtain the list, I asked chat GPT to provide it for me.
 My exact question was as follows:

-“**_Give me a list of colours different variations from all spectrum.
+"**_Give me a list of colours different variations from all spectrum.
 I am going to use this colour labels to classify hex colours.
 Give me as many colour labels as possible.
-Including white and black variations.”_**
+Including white and black variations."_**

 The response was the following list of colours that are shown in the image below: